-As the site is to be operated and managed by Jacfin it is proposed the site will be acoustically modelled to manage the developments against the above criteria.
+There will be variability between facilities with noise levels depending on the different site uses.
+It is proposed the site will be acoustically modelled to manage the developments against the above noise criteria.
 This will allow determination of the cumulative impact of new developments at residences and consider shielding from buildings and topography as well as take into account meteorological effects.
 Such a planning tool will allow appropriate noise control measures to be adopted along with siting advice on activities that are potentially disruptive to surrounding receivers.